alex-von/inet_4031_adduser_script/README.md

 - **Regular Expression (`re`):** The regular expression is used to check for the presence of a `#` at the start of each line in the input file.
 Lines starting with `#` are skipped during processing.

-- **Input File Format:** The input file is expected to follow this format:
 ### Operation

 #### Input File Specification